 The absolute must to visit is the Church of St. Euphemia, the largest Baroque building in Istria.
 At 61 meters high, it is the tallest in Istria.
 There are spectacular views over the rooftops of Rovinj and the nearby islands from the top of the bell tower.

-The narrow, winding, cobbled streets, crammed-together houses and picturesque squares allow you to spend a lovely afternoon in the old town.
-You can also visit the Town Museum, home to various archeological findings, paintings and sculptures.
-Rovinj Aquarium is oldest aquarium in the Mediterranean and one of the oldest in the world.
+The narrow, winding, cobbled streets, crammed-together houses, and picturesque squares allow you to spend a lovely afternoon in the old town.
+You can also visit the Town Museum, home to various archeological findings, paintings, and sculptures.
+Rovinj Aquarium is the oldest aquarium in the Mediterranean and one of the oldest in the world.

-If you like nature and beautiful landscapes, one of the best things to do around Rovinj is excursion the Lim Canal, a 12 km long bay with a status of protected landscape, it takes only 20 minutes’ drive from the city.
-Rovinj has a perfect location to explore around the Istrian peninsula, so you can visit the Motovun – the most famous medieval hilltop towns in Istria, National Park Brijuni, or the beautiful city of Poreč located 30 km north of Rovinj.
+If you like nature and beautiful landscapes, one of the best things to do around Rovinj is an excursion to the Lim Canal, a 12 km long bay with a status of protected landscape, it takes only 20 minutes to drive from the city.
+Rovinj has a perfect location to explore around the Istrian peninsula, so you can visit the Motovun – the most famous medieval hilltop town in Istria, National Park Brijuni, or the beautiful city of Poreč located 30 km north of Rovinj.

 7. PULA CITY BREAK

 Pula is the largest city on the Istrian peninsula, best known for ancient Roman architecture.
-As many other Croatian cities Pula I s realitvly small , so most of the city’s highlights are within walking distance from the city center.
+Like many other Croatian cities, Pula is relatively small, so most of the city’s highlights are within walking distance from the city center.

 With a capacity of 20,000 people, the Arena of Pula is the 6th largest coliseum in the world and definitely a must-visit while in the city!
 It is also the only remaining (and the best-preserved!)
 Roman amphitheater to have a four-sided tower.
 Now, the Arena hosts concerts and festivals frequently. providing the spectacular setting for summertime events from gladiator fights to the two-week film festival.